xwmx/dotfiles/Readme.markdown

 Use the [`dots`](https://github.com/alphabetum/dots) tool to experiment with linking files into your environment and experimenting. `dots` commands can be discovered by running `dots help`.

+### Ubuntu

+_Warning: The current Ubuntu bootstrapping overwrites existing configuration files, installs various packages, and changes the shell to zsh._

+1. Clone this repository to `~/.dotfiles`
+2. Run the `ubuntu` in `~/.dotfiles/script/bootstrap/ubuntu`

 ## Components